stanleyjustin/debian-initial-setup-script/README.md

-## BASH Shell Scripts ##
+## Debian Initial Setup Shell Script ##

-This repository is a collection of shell scripts that I have created to make some of the initial setup tasks for Debian easier.
-They have been written for the BASH shell.

-Currently there are three scripts for use on Ubuntu.
-1. init-setup.sh
-2. jasmine-install.sh
-3. git-setup.sh

-There is a readme with the descriptions of what each command withing the folder containing the script.
+This script sets up programs and packages that I want on every Debian workstation, installs jasmine for code testing, and sets up Git.
+At the end of the script the SSH key for Git generates and opens in VSCodium.

 ### How to Use ###

 1. open terminal
-2. cd into the folder of the script that you want to run
+2. cd into folder
+3. important: edit the username and email address to make it your own
-3. chmod +x foo.sh
+4. chmod +x initial-setup.sh
-4. ./foo.sh
-5. any additional steps that the readme details
+5. ./initial-setup.sh

+At the end of the script the SSH key for Git generates and opens in VSCodium.